 Jump to:

-Why You'll Love Homemade Protein Cookies!
+Why You'll Love Homemade Protein Cookies

 My husband is (or was) a fan of those Lenny & Larry's Complete Cookies.
 So I set out to create a healthier, more affordable option, and I have to say, mission accomplished!

-Since my vegan protein cookies don't contain enriched wheat flour, palm oil, gums, or lots of refined sugar, they don't taste exactly like any of the Lenny & Larry's cookie flavors, but honestly I think they taste better!
+Since my vegan protein cookies don't contain enriched wheat flour, palm oil, gums, or refined sugar, they don't taste exactly like any of the Lenny & Larry's cookie flavors, but honestly I think they taste better!

 These protein cookies taste like real food.
 They're moist from mashed banana, lightly chocolatey, not overly sweet, and thanks to peanut butter and pure pea protein powder, they're very satisfying.